Strumenta/antlr-kotlin/README.md

 - **Kotlin Target**: a plugin for the ANTLR code generator that produces lexers, parsers, listeners, and visitors
 - **Kotlin Runtime**: a multi-platform library needed by the generated lexers and parsers

-This being a 100% multi-platform project, the code written using the Kotlin target for ANTLR will run on the JVM (including Android), in the browser, in Node.js, and natively on Mac, Windows, and Linux.
+This being a fully multi-platform project, the code written using the Kotlin target for ANTLR will run on the JVM (including Android), in the browser, in Node.js, and natively on Mac, Windows, and Linux.

 Want to start experimenting immediately?
 See [Gradle Setup](#gradle-setup).